aridjayarecipes/cutesrecipes.web.app/content/post/2621-easiest-way-to-make-quick-raspberry-crumble-bars.md

 - "Add sugars, vanilla, and whisk to combine."
 - "Add flour, oats, salt, and stir to combine.
 Mixture will have some larger, well-formed crumble pieces as well as some sandier, dryer bits.
 Set 1/3 of mixture aside for later."
 - "Transfer remaining mixture to prepared pan, and using spatula or your fingers, hard-pack the mixture to create an even, smooth, flat crust."
-- "Evenly spread the raspberry preserves over the crust making sure there&#39;s complete coverage."
+- "Evenly spread the raspberry preserves over the crust making sure there's complete coverage."
 - "Evenly sprinkle with the reserved heaping cup crumble topping mixture."
 - "Bake for about 30-35 minutes or until edges are set and center has just set and is lightly golden browned.
 Place pan on a wire rack and allow bars to cool for at least 2 hours before slicing and serving."
 categories: